AB InBev brands

 The original InBev global brands are Budweiser, Corona and Stella Artois.
 Its international brands are Beck's, Hoegaarden and Leffe.
 The rest are categorized as local brands.
 Many other brands were gained as a result of the merger with SABMiller.

-The estimated annual sales for the company in 2017 will be US$55 billion; prior to the merger, ABInBev had realized US$43.6 billion in revenue in 2015.
+The estimated annual sales for the company in 2017 will be US$55 billion; prior to the merger, AB InBev had realized US$43.6 billion in revenue in 2015.
 The company is expected to have an estimated global market share of 28 percent, according to Euromonitor International.